-FINE LOT OF SPONGE.
-Baker's Bitters

-A large stock of Fancy Soaps,
+A FINE LOT OF SPONGE.
+Baker's Bitters, English Mustard A large stock of Fancy Soaps P. F. PESCUD'S. Received at Drug Store.

-P. F. PESCUD'S. Received at Drug Store.
-76- tf.
-THE SUBSCRIBER BEGS LEAVE TO ANNOUNCE to the citizens of Raleigh that he has made arrangements to keep on hand a constant supply of Coal from
+THE SUBSCRIBER BEGS-LEAVE TO ANNOUNCE to the citizens of Raleigh that he has made arrange ments to keep on hand a constant supply of Coal from Egypt, in Chatham county.

-Egypt, in Chatham county.
-Persons wishing to have Coal delivered at their residence can have it by making early application.
-Wilmington street
+Persons wishing to have Coal delivered at their residence

-78-tf.
-Quartermaster's Department.
-DROPOSALS will be received at this office for I furnishing the North Carolina troops with Hats.
-Promust state price and number which can be delivered per week, and also at what time the delivery will commence.
+can have it by making early application.
+P. FERRELL, Wilmington street.
+DROPOSALS will be received at this office for furnishing the North Carolina troops with Hats.
+Proposals must be accompanied by a sample of the hat, and must state price and number which can be delivered per week, and also at what time the delivery will commence.
+J. DEVEREUX, A. Q. M. sept.
+9.

-J. DEVEREUX, A. Q. M. Map of North Carolina and Virginia.
-FEW COPIES OF PEARCE'S NEW MAP OF A North Carolina and Virginia, embracing Virginia as as far Richmond, Yorktown, Bethel, Fortress Monroe, &c.
+Map of North Carolina and Virginia.
+FEW COPIES OF PEARCE'S NEW MAP OF A North Carolina and Vîrginia, embracing Virginia as as far Richmond, Yorktown, Bethel, Fortress Monroe, &c.
 The Coast Defences of North Carolina.
-Fort Macon, Hat-
+Fort Macon, Hatthe parents and friends of the Deaf and Dumb and the Blind will send them here to receive the benefits of an Any information as to the method of admitting pupils, &c., will be given upon application to me by letter or otherwise.

 Send soon if you want a copy.
 Worth \$10.
-Sold SAMUEL PEARCE,
+Sold SAMUEL PEARCE.